• Skip to main content

 Instructions

-• In a bowl whisk together the flour, baking powder, soda, spices and salt until thoroughly combined.
+• Prepare dry ingredients: Whisk together the flour, soda and spices until thoroughly combined.

-• Combine the powdered sugar with the orange juice and stir until smooth.
+• Make icing: Combine the powdered sugar with the orange juice and stir until smooth.
 Drizzle the mixture over the persimmon bread, scatter the orange zest over the top and enjoy!

 Notes